 - One ripe pear diced with skin on.

 - Toasted squash or pumpkin seeds

 - Squash: Peel, remove seeds and cut into one inch chunks.

 - Seeds: Rinse, dry and roast the seeds.
 You may also use pumpkin seeds if you prefer those.

 - Place squash, red pepper and onion and garlic on a baking sheet.
 Drizzle lightly with olive oil.
 Season with salt and pepper.
 Toss to coat.

 - Roast in 400 degree oven for about 30 minutes.

-- After roasting, combine the above in a blender with chicken stock, curry powder and ½ of your chopped sage.
+- After roasting, combine the above in a blender with one cup of chicken stock, curry powder and ½ of your chopped sage.
 Puree until smooth.
 Pour into a sauce pan and heat to temperature, adjusting thickness using additional chicken stock to your desire.
 Salt and pepper to taste.
 Go easy on the salt as you don’t want to overrule the taste of the sweet squash!

 - Ladle into bowls and garnish lightly with a dollop of sour cream, diced pear, and toasted seeds.

 Now…stare at this beautiful butternut squash.
 This was in July.
 I couldn’t pick it until September or so.
 So hard to wait.
 But so worth it.
 Stare at it.
 The garden teaches me to hope FOR things as I hope IN what has been already been done and what will be completed.
 Read here where I talk more about hope.